 Low Resource Environments

-You may need system resources like CPU, RAM, and storage in substantial amounts for containers to operate well.
+For containers to operate well, you may need substantial amounts of system resources like CPU, RAM, and storage.
 Running containers may be overly resource-intensive and have a severe impact on performance in low-resource environments, such as embedded systems or IoT devices.
 Moreover, managing and scaling containerized applications successfully may be difficult in low-resource environments because they might not have the infrastructure required to support container orchestration systems.

 Desktop Applications